Yu-Gi-Oh: 6 Alternate Ways To Win Duels

 Rating: 3/5.
-Horakhty's not easy to use, but once your preparations are complete, there's no risk of failure.
+Horakhty's not easy to use, but once your preparations are complete, there's no way to stop it

 3. Destiny Board

 Third place goes to Destiny Board.
 This card has an interesting effect: at the end of your opponent's turns, you can place one Spirit Magic card from your deck or hand into one of your magic/trap zones.
 Once Destiny Board and four Spirit Magics arrive, you instantly win.

 So what are the drawbacks?
 Well, first, you need to place the four Spirit Magic cards in your deck.
 These spells won't do anything except aid in Destiny Board's effect, so they clutter up your deck with quasi-useless spells.
 Plus, if any of them are destroyed, the others and Destiny Board are obliterated too.
 Finally, filling up your zones takes four of your opponent's turns.
 In the old days of dueling, that was plenty of time to win, but nowadays most meta decks can obliterate foes in that time.

 2. Final Countdown

 Final Countdown requires a moderate loss of Life, but it's nice because it doesn't rely on other cards to use.
 Once you play Final Countdown, it's sent to the Graveyard; unlike Destiny Board, your opponent cannot destroy the card to stop its effect.
-Use a plethora od defensive cards to stall for time, and you'll win before you know it.
+Use a plethora of defensive cards to stall for time, and you'll win before you know it.

 Rating: 4/5.
-This card takes away your Life, and requires time to activate, but is simple, immune to destruction, and can fit well in many decks.
+This card takes away your Life, and requires time to activate, but is simple, immune to destruction, and adaptable to several decks.